podaac/token-dispenser/README.md

 Set this ARN to the launchpad_pfx_password_secret_arn variable in your tfvars file.

-This configuration grants the LTD Lambda function the necessary permissions to read only the secret containing the launchpad.pfx passphrase.
+This configuration grants the TDS the necessary permissions to read only the secret containing the launchpad.pfx passphrase.

 Reference documents:
 generic document : https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/put-secret-value.html